zH4x/SCUM/README.md

 Aimbot might need some work havent tested yet cuz im waiting on Hinnie123 to upload his new SCUM SDK. https://github.com/hinnie123

-Quickly pasted together Radical Heights by ImShotZz amd Fortnite hack by Griizz So credit to them
+Quickly pasted together Radical Heights by ImShotZz and Fortnite hack by Griizz So credit to them